+* Baseline Respondent Cost = hours per respondent x number of respondents x $60.00 per hour

+** Final Rule Respondent Cost = hours per respondent x number of respondents x $35.72 per hour

-In addition, changes to the RES/EEI application provisions is estimate to reduce the burden to the FederalFederalFederalF government in reviewing the applications and making technical merit determinations by approximately $1.1 million,a 30 percent reduction.
+In addition, changes to the RES/EEI application provisions are estimated to reduce the burden to the Federal government, in reviewing the applications and making technical merit determinations, by approximately $4.0 million, or a 53 percent reduction (Refer to Table 7).

 8. Distribution Effects

-The REAP rule will result in economic impacts with both immediate, short-term effects and long-term benefits.
+The REAP rule will result in economic impacts with short-term and long-term benefits.
 The changes being made by the final rule do not affect the size or nature of these impacts.
-Thus, the discussion found in the RIA for the interim rule is not repeated in this RIA.
-However, thethethethethe REAP rule does result in subsidy distribution effects, which were not discussed in the RIA for the interim rule.
-The following discussion on subsidy implications, which applies to REAP as a whole and not to any incremental changes between the final rule and the interim rule, is presented below to supplement the RIA for the interim rule.
+The REAP rule does result in subsidy distribution effects.
+The following discussion on subsidy implications, which applies to REAP at the program level, is presented below.

 Economic Analysis

-Farm Bill Mandatory and Discretionary grant and loan guarantee amounts for fiscal years 2014 and 2015 are given in the 2015 President’s Budget Pro Sum.
+Farm Bill mandatory and discretionary grant and loan guarantee amounts for fiscal years 2014 and 2015 are given in the 2015 President’s Budget Pro Sum.
 Projected mandatory loan levels for fiscal years 2016 through 2018 are established by the policy of growing the loan program $50 million each year after fiscal year 2015.
-An economic analysis detail in Table 8a shows the net present value (NPV) of these funds using a 3 percent discount equals $160.5 million for grant funds and $884.4 for guaranteed loans funds.
-The same funds have a NPV of $149.4 million for grant and $807.7 million for guaranteed loan using a 7 percent discount in table 8b.
+An economic analysis detail in Table 10a shows the net present value (NPV) of these funds using a 3 percent discount equals $159 million for grant funds and $725.9 for guaranteed loans funds.
+The same funds have a NPV of $149.3 million for grant and $662.5 million for guaranteed loan using a 7 percent discount in table 10b.

-Table 8a.
+Table 10a.